Harry Houdini: Magic career

-From 1907 and throughout the 1910s, Houdini performed with great success in the United States.
-He freed himself from jails, handcuffs, chains, ropes, and straitjackets, often while hanging from a rope in sight of street audiences.
+From 1907 and throughout the 1910s Houdini performed with great success in the United States.
+He freed himself from jails, handcuffs, chains, ropes and straitjackets, often while hanging from a rope in sight of street audiences.
 Because of imitators, Houdini put his "handcuff act" behind him on January 25, 1908, and began escaping from a locked, water-filled milk can.
 The possibility of failure and death thrilled his audiences.
 Houdini also expanded his repertoire with his escape challenge act, in which he invited the public to devise contraptions to hold him.
 These included nailed packing crates (sometimes lowered into water), riveted boilers, wet sheets, mail bags, and even the belly of a whale that had washed ashore in Boston.
-Brewers in Scranton, Pennsylvania, and other cities challenged Houdini to escape from a barrel after they filled it with beer.
+Brewers in Scranton, Pennsylvania, and other cities challenged Houdini to escape from a barrel after they had filled it with beer.

 Many of these challenges were arranged with local merchants in one of the first uses of mass tie-in marketing.
 Rather than promote the idea that he was assisted by spirits, as did the Davenport Brothers and others, Houdini's advertisements showed him making his escapes via dematerializing, although Houdini himself never claimed to have supernatural powers.

 After much research, Houdini wrote a collection of articles on the history of magic, which were expanded into The Unmasking of Robert-Houdin published in 1908.
 He attacked his former idol Robert-Houdin as a liar and a fraud for having claimed the invention of automata and effects such as aerial suspension, which had been in existence for many years.
 Many of the allegations in the book were dismissed by magicians and researchers who defended Robert-Houdin.
 Magician Jean Hugard would later write a full rebuttal to Houdini's book.